Document models

 A flowchart diagramming the machine learning operations lifecycle, including collecting data, understanding and cleaning data, training and evaluating models, deploying model, and monitoring model.

-• Document the data used to train the model
+• The data used to train the model

 • Deploy the model to a production environment